vocalmajority/donate/index.markdown

 ### Law

 * <a href="https://www.nationalbar.org//">National Bar Association</a> is the nation's oldest and largest national network of predominantly African-American attorneys and judges.
 The NBA is organized around 23 substantive law sections, 9 divisions, 12 regions and 80 affiliate chapters throughout the United States and around the world.

 ___

+### LGBTQIA+

+* <a href="https://transgenderlawcenter.org/programs/blmp">Black LGBTQIA+ Migrant Project (BLMP)</a> is building and centering the power of Black LGBTQIA+ migrants to ensure the liberation of all Black people through community-building, political education, creating access to direct services, and organizing across borders.
+The organization is also providing cash assistance to Black LGBTQIA+ migrants and first generation people dealing with the impact of COVID-19.

+* The <a href="https://www.gofundme.com/f/homeless-black-trans-women-fund">Homeless Black Trans Women Fund</a> is providing financial assistance to the community of Black Trans women that live in Atlanta and are sex workers and/or homeless.

+___